 The Fact of the Matter: Your hair needs a certain level of oils in order to stay healthy.
 Curly hair especially tends to appear duller than straight hair because the natural oils produced at your follicles take longer to distribute to the ends of your hair.

 When it comes to curly hair, the key is to choose oils that are lightweight and silicone-free in order to allow the most moisture possible to seep into your hair follicles and down your curly strands.
-On the other hand, our Superpower Fortifying Hair & Scalp Serum is meant to work its magic at your scalp to rebalance scalp oils and condition skin and hair at the roots for healthier hair growth for your curls.
+On the other hand, our Superpower Fortifying Hair & Scalp Serum is meant to work its magic at your scalp to rebalance scalp oils and condition skin and hair at the roots for healthier curls.

 The Fact of the Matter: No two curly hair products or styling methods work exactly the same for everyone.
 Whether you have thin curly hair, thick coils or any curl shape in between, there are a number of factors that apply to your hair’s ability to absorb product and remain styled, including porosity, curl type and environmental conditions.
 This being the case, finding one product that can keep everyone’s hair frizz-free and looking its best all day, every day, in all climates is truly mission impossible.
 What does work?
 A holistic hair-care and styling approach that focuses on gentle cleansing, hydration, detangling, strengthening and curl definition and reactivation.
 Finding the right recipe of products that work best with your curls takes time and patience as well as trial and error—and that’s where we come in with our 3-step curly hair regimen.
 We developed our curl-boosting regimen exclusively for women over 40 with dry, thinning, aging hair, so it tackles all the concerns you care about most.
 Used together, our Bounce Back Super Moisturizing Shampoo and Conditioner and License to Curl Revival Boost Spray cleanse, repair and reactivate curls for up to 24 hours of definition and frizz control.